ShadyZahran/python-selenium/README.md

     * `run_allure_reporter.yml` workflow to generate allure report from the test results and deploy it on the designated github pages branch

 ### Process diagram
+This section shows how the process is setup to execute on the CI/CD pipeline

 ![process-diagram](images/process_diagram.svg)